-Use this step to paint a picture of what the future will look like if the audience rejects or accepts the solution.
-The more vivid and detailed your description, the more willing they will be to adopt your solution and make a commitment to change.
+Use this step to paint a picture the future if the audience rejects or accepts the solution.
+The more vivid and detailed your description, the more willing the audience will be to adopt your solution and commit to change.

 - Visualize a bright future.
-This is a positive method that details how great the outlook is if the audience accepts your ideas.
-If the team adopts the agile methodology, development will be streamlined, products will be developed more quickly and efficiently, product releases will occur more often and will better address customer needs, and you will produce better products.
+This positive method details how great the outlook is if the audience accepts your ideas.
+If the team adopts the Agile methodology, the development will be streamlined, product releases will occur more often and will better address customer needs, and you will produce better products.
 Better products ensure customer retention and result in more money, which allows your company to grow.

 Step 5: Call to action

 Nothing will change and progress will remain stagnant unless you make specific assignments to implement the solution.
-You want them to leave the presentation with excitement and renewed commitment to improve processes.
+For the last step of Monroe's motivated sequence, you want your audience to leave the presentation with excitement and a renewed commitment to improving processes.